What's new about computing?

-To reflect these changes to the national curriculum, ICT is no longer offered as an initial teacher training (ITT) teaching subject.
-Instead, you can now apply for a computer science ITT programme.
-This will give you the tools to improve computing in schools and teach pupils how to apply their knowledge to emerging technologies.
+ICT is no longer offered as an initial teacher training (ITT) teaching subject.
+Instead, you can now apply for a computing or computer science ITT programme.
+This will give you the tools to embrace the computing curriculum and teach pupils how to apply their knowledge and skills to emerging technologies.

 ITT providers make the final decision on relevant subject knowledge.
 If your provider feels that you have the right qualities to become a teacher but you need to top up your subject knowledge before you start training, they will talk you through the range of subject knowledge enhancement (SKE) courses that are available.
 They will either arrange a placement or help you find a course if they don’t run one internally.